Gnucash/gnucash-on-windows/buildserver/README.txt

    Be sure to replace <path\to> with the correct path.

 Note: by default everything will be installed inside c:\gcdev\
-      In theory you could alter this location by passing some parameters to bootstrap_win_dev.vbs.
-However the build server scripts expect to find at least msys in this default location so changing it will likely lead to a malfunctioning build server script.
+      You could alter this location and some other paths by passing some parameters to bootstrap_win_dev.vbs.
+Which parameters exist can be read in the bootstrap script itself.
+You should take care however that mingw/msys and the gnucash-on-windows git repository will be installed where the build_periodic.bat script expects them.
+If not your buildserver will fail to work.

 3. If this has run successfully open an msys (bash) console.
 Unless you have altered the default paths, you will find this in